centreon/centreon-documentation/en/monitoring/discovery/hosts-discovery.md

 The last one will enable the virtual machines that are once again in a powered on state (4).

-Of course, the last two policies work well if the job is scheduled to run more than one time.
+Of course, the last two policies work better if the job is scheduled to run more than one time.

 > Note: if a virtual machine happens to be deleted, it will not be deleted (or
 > even disabled) from the Centreon configuration.
-Only discovered and at the
+Only hosts that are discovered and
-> same time excluded hosts can be disabled in the configuration (if the policy
+> excluded at the same time can be disabled in the configuration (if the policy
 > is chosen).